IBM/resilient-java-microservices-with-istio/README.md

             host: cloudant-service.default.svc.cluster.local
 ```

 This rule will inject a fixed 1.1-second delay on all the requests going to Cloudant.
 You can modify `percent` and `fixedDelay` to change the probability and the amount of time for delay.
-Furthermore, you can uncomment the abort section to inject some abort errors.
 Now let's apply a 1.1-second delay on the cloudant service to trigger your Vote service timeout.

 ```shell
 istioctl create -f manifests/fault-injection.yaml